HaydenElza/elzahomestead.github.io/order.md

 permalink: /order/
 ---

 Here you will find weekly listings of what we have available.
-Orders can be placed by email (jared@elzahomestead.com) or phone (920-215-9623).
 More info to come!

 <br><br>